How Do You Treat Tension Myositis Syndrome?

 Breathing Techniques

 I have used all of the above techniques over the years.
-Deep breathing is one of my favorites and you can find a lot of breathing techniques on YouTube.
-I recommend short practices such as this deep breathing exercise by Calm.
+Deep breathing is one of my favorites, and many other breathing techniques are on YouTube.
+I recommend a short practice, such as this deep breathing exercise by Calm.
 Short practices are sustainable.
-It’s just taking a short pause in your day to get centered, or grounded.
+It just takes a short pause in your day to get centered or grounded.

 Meditation

-This 5 minute “noticing” meditation is a great way to get out of your head and into your body so you can feel more relaxed.
+This 5-minute noticing meditation is a great way to get out of your head and into your body to feel more relaxed.

 Journaling